josh-aaron/adserver/README.md

 Success:
-- If the campaign exists and was deleted successfully, returns a 200 HTTP status code
+- Returns a 200 HTTP status code if the campaign exists and was deleted successfully

 Error: